-The Ontario government is proposing to build a new 4-6 lane, controlled access highway (GTA West/HWY 413) and transit corridor just north of Highway 407.
-It will connect HWY 400 to HWY 401 in Halton, cut through Vaughan, Caledon, Brampton and Halton Hills, will be 59 km long, and include spur connections to HWY 410 in Brampton and to HWY 427 in Vaughan.
-The estimated capital cost is \$8B to \$10B.
-The highway will be destructive to our environment and Greenbelt, farmland and food production, threaten our endangered species and watershed headwaters health, run counter to smart growth planning principles, and ignore alternatives that can be achieved in less time and at a lower cost.
+The Ontario government is proposing to build a new 6-10 lane controlled-access highway and transit corridor with a width of 170 m, just north of Highway 407.
+It will connect Highway 400 to Highway 401 in Halton, cut through Vaughan, Caledon, Brampton and Halton Hills, will be 52 km long, and will also include 7 km of spur connections to Highway 410 in Brampton and to Highway 427 in Vaughan.
+The estimated capital cost is \$88 to \$10B and expected to go higher.
+The highway will be destructive to our environment and Greenbelt, farmland and food production, threaten endangered species and watershed headwaters ecological health, run counter to smart growth planning principles, and ignore alternatives that can be achieved in less time and at a lower cost.